nnellans/bash-guide/README.md

 #!/usr/bin/env bash

 # For portability reasons, it is commonly recommended to use a shebang like this
-# This verison will run the first bash found in your $PATH variable
+# This version will run the first bash found in your $PATH variable
 # This may not work for 100% of cases either, because env may not always be found under /usr/bin on all systems
 ```